joshlong/joshlong.github.io-content/content/jl/blogPost/chatgpt-work-with-and-mcp-ai.md

 You can check the ChatGPT desktop app's "Settings" screen to see what.
 It _also_ works in Apple Notes, Apple TextEdit, Apple Script Editor, and Apple's Terminal, too!

 And, if you install a plugin, it can be made to work in Visual Studio Code, too!
+Here's the plugin I had to install.

 <img width = "500"  src="https://api.joshlong.com/media/chatgpt-work-with/chatgpt-work-with-visual-studio-code-plugin.png" />

+And here's me working with this very post in ChatGPT, even tho the main edits were occurring in `Visual Studio Code.app`.
+(Now, when will this work with `emacs`?)

 <img width = "500" src="https://api.joshlong.com/media/chatgpt-work-with/chatgpt-work-with-visual-studio-code-edits.png" />

+Anyway, good stuff!
+I can't wait to see more of this.

 Nice!